 We're here to protect children from harm.
 It can be hard to know when extreme views become something dangerous.
 And the signs of radicalisation aren't always obvious.

 It might be nothing, it might be something.
-But whatever you're worried about, we're here - call us free on 0808 800 5000.
+But whatever you're worried about, we're here to help.

 Radicalisation can be really difficult to spot.
 Signs that may indicate a child is being radicalised include:

 - isolating themselves from family and friends

 - talking as if from a scripted speech